This is the multi-page printable view of this section. Click here to print.

 - Secrets Manager Details At the top of the page, status information and descriptions of additional features are displayed.

-Category Detailed description Status Displays the status of Secrets Manager - Active: available/active
+Category Detailed description status Display the status of Secrets Manager - Active: available/enabled

 - To be terminated: scheduled for deletion

-Service cancellation Button to cancel the service Table.
+Service termination Cancel Service button Table.
 Secrets Manager status information and additional features

 Detailed Information

-Secrets Manager List page allows you to view detailed information of the selected resource and, if necessary, edit the information.
+Secrets Manager list page allows you to view detailed information of the selected resource and edit the information if necessary.

 Category | Detailed description |